jamesrharwood/srqr/items/data_collection_methods.md

 title: Data collection methods
 checklist:
     text: Describe the types of data collected; details of data collection procedures including (as appropriate) start and stop dates of data collection and analysis, iterative process, triangulation of sources/methods, and modification of procedures in response to evolving study findings.
 Describe your rationale for these choices.
+writing_guide:
+    text: |
+        * When did data collection begin and end?
+        * Name your methods, and describe them step-by-step in sufficient detail to allow a reader to repeat them.
+        * Why did you choose these methods?
+When justifying them, consider your research question, paradigm, approach, and other methods.
+        * Who collected data?
+Describe any important characteristics of them, and any training they received for this study.
 ---

 ## What to write